TheOathMan/SubShift/README.md

-## SubShift
+# SubShift

-Script that shifts (delay/advance) subtitle time in a file across an entire folder.
+Script that shifts (delay/advance) subtitle time in a file or across an entire folder.
 Supported formats are .srt, .vtt, .sub, .sbv, .lrc, .ass and .ssa.

-### How to use
+## How to use

 ```
 python SubShift.py <file_or_folder_path> <time_to_shift>